 If you have heard of Nottingham before, it’s usually in relation to Robin Hood.
 The legendary philanthropist who stole money from the rich to give to the poor was said to frequent the Sherwood Forest.

 There was even a secret meeting place where him and his Merry Men hid and slept inside the trunk of a huge Oak tree called the Major Oak.

-You can visit Sherwood Forest, learn about the legend of Robin Hood and even see the Major Oak, whose tree canopy spreads 28m.
+You can visit Sherwood Forest and learn about the legend of Robin Hood, and even see the Major Oak, whose tree canopy spreads 28m.